 But do note that, this will not disable Cortana from your Windows, it will just hide Cortana from your taskbar.

 Step 4: Resizing Windows taskbar

 Windows taskbar takes up some amount of space on your desktop.
 While it is totally normal, it does make your experiences a bit less immersive.
 Windows lets you resize your taskbar to a smaller version, which makes the running applications make use of the desktop space efficiently.
 To resize your windows taskbar, go to Settings > Personalization >Taskbar and toggle on ‘Use small taskbar buttons‘.
 The downside to this is that the running apps will no longer show notification badges on their app icons.

 Step 5: Change Taskbar position

-While this isn’t a mandatory step, but if you want to make your Windows taskbar look just like mine.
+While this isn’t a mandatory step if you want to make your Windows taskbar look just like mine.
 You can change the taskbar position to the top of your desktop.
 The default position of the taskbar is set to bottom and you can change it to top, right & left.
-To change the position of the taskbar from bottom to the top, goto Settings > Personalization > Taskbar and choose ‘top‘ from the ‘Taskbar position on the screen‘.
+To change the position of the taskbar from the bottom to the top, go to Settings > Personalization > Taskbar and choose ‘top‘ from the ‘Taskbar position on the screen‘.